What is Media Buying?

 The key to a successful marketing campaign is more than just a catchy slogan put in front of your audience on repeat.
-In order to build campaigns that drive marketing ROI, your team will need to have a strong, resonating messaging that can make its way to your audience at the right time and for the right price.
+In order to build campaigns that drive marketing ROI, your team will need to have a strong, resonating message that can make its way to your audience at the right time and for the right price.

 What is Media Buying?

 Media buying is a process used in paid marketing efforts.
 The goal is to identify and purchase ad space on channels that are relevant to the target audience at the optimal time, for the least amount of money.
 Media buying is a process relevant to both traditional marketing channels (television, radio, print) and digital channels (websites, social media, streaming).
 When done effectively, media buyers achieve maximum exposure among their target market for the least amount of spend.

 What is a Media Buyer in Marketing?

 Media buyers oversee the media buying process, with input from the media planning team.
 With an understanding of marketing goals and target audience preferences given by the media planning team, media buyers execute the actual purchase of the advertisement space.
 A huge part of the media buyer position is negotiating with the sites, networks, and other channels they want ads to appear on.
 They must ensure they are purchasing the correct placements at the correct times, for the correct duration, all within strict budgets.

 Media buyers should also use marketing performance tools to track key performance metrics and delivery to ensure the ad is placed in accordance with the agreement and that it is meeting campaign goals.

 What is the Difference Between Media Buying and Media Planning?

 While media buyers and media planners certainly work closely together, their roles are very different.
 In short, media planning is the first step.
 Based on the conclusions and strategies determined by this team, media buyers execute the media plan – placing the agreed-upon ads on the appropriate channels.